 The leader is always right.
 No questioning.
 The whole world is against us.
 No one else is right.
 Financial exploitation.
 Using fear and intimidation.
 Brainwashing.
 Cults.
 This has nothing to do with Buddhism, right?
 This is the stuff of some lowbrow evangelical Christians or perhaps some nutty New Age pseudo-religion, but Buddhism?
 Buddhism is manifest wisdom, studied in universities, tolerant, peaceful, never offended or hurt anyone, created peace and prosperity wherever it spread, and is now the hope of the West.
-The Dalai Lama’s Tibet was a rural paradise.
+The Dalai Lama’s Old Tibet was a pastoral paradise.
 Right?
 Unfortunately, nothing could be further from the truth.
 In fact, Buddhism appears to be riddled with cults, both in Asia and the West, both online and in the real world.

 What Is a Cult?

 The origin of the word “cult” is relatively benign.
 Ultimately derived from the Proto-Indo-European root word *kwel, “move around,” prior to the 17th century it signified “a particular form of worship.”
 In the mid-19th century it was revived with reference to “ancient or primitive rituals” or “devotion to a person or thing.”
 More recently, however, the word has undergone a transmogrification, quipped by Philip Rawson as an “organized group of people … with whom you disagree.”
 Although one might be tempted to dismiss this change of meaning either as an expression of militant Christianity or, ironically, militant secularism, the word cannot be dismissed so easily.
-Especially since the 1960s, it has become clear that there are religious organizations – I will not dignify them as “spiritual” – some of them enormously successful in terms of membership and money, which are clearly and explicitly socially destructive, to their members and to the general society.
+Especially since the 1960s, it has become clear that there are religious organizations – I will not dignify them as “spiritual” – many of them enormously successful in terms of membership and money, which are clearly and explicitly socially destructive, to their members and to the general society.
 They are one of the most terrible symptoms of the malaise of modernism.

 Quibbling over semantics is not the issue.
 The meaning of terms changes continuously.
 What is at issue is the proliferation of such groups in recent times.
 We all know the most famous ones: the Manson Family, Aum Shinrikyo, Raelism, Scientology, the Order of the Solar Temple, Heaven’s Gate, the Branch Dravidians, the Unification Church, and Jonestown, amongst others.
 However, Buddhism and cultism?
 We are used to thinking that Buddhism is a highly refined, sophisticated, and progressive spiritual philosophy that could not possibly descend to the level of cultism.
 We are shocked therefore to discover that in the list just mentioned, which was chosen more or less at random, Aum Shinrikyo is based at least in part on (a perversion of) the Pali Canon.
 Of the nine groups listed, they are the only Buddhist group, but it is still a shock to see.
 If they were the only Buddhist cult, perhaps one could deal with that as an exception.
-However, in fact, the more one penetrates the inner world of Buddhist belief and practice, both online and in the real world, the more one discovers that Buddhism and cultism are not strangers.
+However, in fact, the more one penetrates the inner shadow world of Buddhist belief and practice, both online and in the real world, the more one discovers that Buddhism and cultism are not strangers.
 In fact, there are many Buddhist cults and even the largest and most reputable and established Buddhist traditions, including the widely revered Buddhism of Tibet, as people get to know them better, increasingly exhibit questionable qualities.
-A View on Buddhism lists no less than 37 organizations that might be accused of being Buddhist cults, including the utterly contemptible New Kadampa Tradition, a very successful and wealthy Tibetan Buddhist group that has been the subject of an expose by BBC and has been condemned by no less an authority than His Holiness the Dalai Lama himself.
+A View on Buddhism lists no less than 53 organizations that might be accused of being Buddhist cults, including the utterly contemptible New Kadampa Tradition, a very successful and wealthy Tibetan Buddhist group that has been the subject of an expose by BBC and has been condemned by no less an authority than His Holiness the Dalai Lama himself.

 My Personal Experience